Malone University Facilities Policy

-- Contracts for events less than six weeks out should be signed and returned no later than two weeks prior to the scheduled event.
+- Contracts for events less than six months out should be signed and returned to Event Services immediately.
 A non-refundable 50% deposit is due immediately.

 - For events requiring technical assistance exceeding a quote of $500, a 50% non-refundable deposit will be required with the contractual agreement.

 - No new events may be scheduled if an outstanding fee is still due from a previous event

 The following rooms on campus have permanent configurations and cannot be changed for events:

 Johnson Center Worship Center